parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 Jumping into ``sub_401130`` we see an old anti-VM technique.
 This is called [The Red Pill](http://repo.hackerzvoice.net/depot_ouah/Red_%20Pill.html).
 Each CPU core has its own ``Interrupt Descriptor Table (IDT}``.
 IDT is essentially an interrupt vector table.
 Because the VM manager is juggling two operating systems but there is one location per core, it has to relocate IDT of guest OS in memory.
 The application can check this location for known addresses assigned by VM managers and determine if it is running in a VM.

 But how is this accomplished?
 Each core has one register called the ``Interrupt Descriptor Table Register (IDTR)`` that points to this location in memory.
-The userland (ring3) instruction``SIDT`` will save this register in a variable.
+The userland (ring3) instruction``SIDT`` will save this register.
 VM managers store the relocated tables in different places and the value of this register can act as a VM manager fingerprint.

 According to [this post](http://vrt-blog.snort.org/2009/10/how-does-malware-know-difference.html) by Alain Zidouemba these are some of the addresses: